Liquid fish fertilizers come in different forms and qualities. Generally they are either emulsions or hydrolysates.

 Organic fish fertilizer is often applied with effective microorganisms, mycorrhizal fungi, compost tea other liquid organic fertilizers.
-Many people swear by this as a foliar feed!
-If mixed with EM and water (and perhaps humic acids) and left to sit for a few hours before application (but not too long), the slight odour will be drastically reduced.
+Many people swear by this as a foliar feed.
+If mixed with EM and water and perhaps humic acids, and left to sit for a few hours before application (but not too long), the slight odour will be drastically reduced.

-I have done a fair bit of research on the "sustainability" of this product and from what I can gather, it is okay.
+I have done a fair bit of research on the sustainability of this particular product, called "Pacific Natural", and from what I can gather, it is okay.
 While it is my belief that we should be careful not to overfish our seas as many species are threatened or already extinct, the Pacific Dog Shark is apparently fished sustainably here in BC below the total allowable catch.

 The fishery that supplies fertilizer fish for this product is in the process of undergoing third party assessment by the Marine Stewardship Council, at a cost of more than $100,000.
 Also, the product uses fresh fish that are a byproduct of goods made for human consumption, therefore diverting them from the landfill.

 The fish hydrolysate is mixed with water in a watering can, sprayer, or irrigation system.
 It is best applied early in the morning, while evening would be the second choice.
 Preferably, liquid fish fertilizer is applied in smaller, regular does, monthly or even weekly.
 The hydrolysate will separate during storage (oils floating at the top), so shake well before mixing.

 Here is some more information on application rates.
 If you have time, you may want to go through them all, as the home and garden one alone is not really useful for every situation.